danielsaidi/website_danielsaidi/collections/_posts/2011/2011-03-23-custom-asp-net-validation-attributes.md

 }
 ```

-As you can see, the e-mail, postal code and url attributes only use a regular
-expression as well as a null/empty condition, while the social security number
-attribute does a bit more.
+As you can see, the e-mail, postal code and url attributes only use a regular expression as well as null/empty conditions, while the social security number attribute does a bit more.

-What is great with this approach, is that `RegularExpressionAttribute` can be
-validated client-side.
-A second validation will then take place server-side,
-when the user posts a form with an ssn.
+With this approach, `RegularExpressionAttribute` can be validated client-side and a second validation can then take place server-side, when the user posts the form.

-This makes it possible to gather regex and further validation in one place.
-If
-you need to use the regex separately, it can be accessed with the `Pattern` property
-of the validation attribute.
+This makes it possible to gather all validation in one place.
+If you need to use the regex as a separate value, it can be accessed with the `Pattern` property of the validation attribute.